 Areas of veterinary interest for Dr. Dalton include pain management, dentistry, behavior, practice management, client education and community outreach.

 When outside of the veterinary hospital, Dr. Dalton enjoys indoor rowing, scuba diving, triathlons (swimming, biking and running), mountain climbing, traveling, reading, watching movies, working in the yard and keeping up with his three children.

 When not at work, Dr. Dalton shares his home with his wife, three children, three cats named Roxy, Kyo and Calypso (Caly), and Joska, a Great Pyrenees mix puppy.

 Dr. Dalton in the community and in the news

 Dr. Zupancich grew up on a farm near Clark, South Dakota, where she was active in 4-H and spent many hours playing with the dogs and barn cats.
 She knew going into college that she would like to work in the medical field, but did not decide on veterinary medicine until her last year at Augustana.
 She earned her bachelor’s degree in Biology from Augustana College in Sioux Falls, South Dakota in 1997, then went on to the University of Minnesota College of Veterinary Medicine, earning her DVM in 2001.
 She has been proud to be a part of White Bear Animal Hospital since June of 2001.

 On her days off she stays busy at home caring for her kids.
 Her hobbies include bike riding, boating, downhill skiing, cooking and reading.
-Her pets include a cat, Spumoni and two beagle mixes named Snoopy and Woodstock.
+Her pets include two beagle mixes named Snoopy and Woodstock.